 The workshop demonstrates that bringing a number of stakeholders together through a playful co-design activity can help them identify some fundamental shared values and aspirations, and move quite quickly from focusing on points of tension and potential conflict, to building on what they have in common.
 They quite naturally go on to develop ideas for how a shared space can offer something to everyone, and to explore what different stakeholders could contribute to the future of the space.

+We have found that this workshop serves as a very useful tool to introduce people to co-design, before they get started on working together on a real project.
 Asking people to step into roles and negotiate an imagined or anonymised site with which they have no vested interest or connections allows participants to focus on the process itself, and to do so in a playful and neutral environment.
 This same process can then be applied to their own site and stakeholders, but with the benefit of having explored how to collaborate through design before they tackle issues and interests that are charged with emotions and agendas.

 Having an independent facilitator with no vested interest in the specific local area or project being explored can be helpful to keep the discussion focussed on the themes that emerge from the task rather than on the specific interests represented in the room.
 That person can also then help guide the conversation to the question of how these themes and ideas apply to the local context, without having any vested interests to defend, and can take on the role of simply enabling a balanced and constructive discussion.